WritingHusky/Twilight_Princess_apworld/docs/setup_en.md

 ## Connecting to a Room

-You should have the `.aptp` file provided to you by the multiworld generator.
+You may have the `.aptp` file provided to you by the multiworld generator (you can ignore it.)
 You should also have the room's server name and port number from the room's host.

 Once you do, follow these steps to connect to the room: